Donald Trump presses law and order message as protest turns deadly

-Officers answered reports of gunfire as violence erupted during a pro-Trump rally involving hundreds of vehicles "caravaning throughout downtown Portland."
+The violence in Portland erupted during a rally involving hundreds of vehicles "caravaning throughout downtown Portland," police said.
+OregonLive reported "clashes" and "tense moments" between demonstrators and counter-protestors.

-"They responded and located a victim with a gunshot wound to the chest.
-Medical responded and determined that the victim was deceased," Portland Police said in a statement.

-OregonLive reported "clashes" and "tense moments" between demonstrators and counter-protesters, although police did not say whether the shooting, around 8:45 pm (0445 GMT Sunday), was connected to the rally.

 Photographs from the scene showed the victim wearing a hat with a logo for "Patriot Prayer," described by local media as a far-right group at the center of multiple Portland demonstrations that have ended in violence.